-Since I’ve already got a domain name – https://aldwinzalameda.com/ and a hosting account from SiteGround, all I had to do was to reinstall WordPress.
+Since I’ve already got a domain name (https://aldwinzalameda.com) and a hosting account (SiteGround), all I had to do was to install WordPress to start blogging again.

 Step 1.
 Access cPanel.

-Login to your SiteGround account.
-Under the My Accounts tab, click Go to cPanel.
+To access cPanel, login to your SiteGround account.
+Once you’ve signed in, access the My Accounts tab and then click on Go to cPanel.

-If you get a prompt about accessing cPanel securely, just click on Proceed to continue.
+Note: If you see an alert about accessing cPanel securely, just click on Proceed to continue.

 Step 3.
 Install WordPress.

-In Choose Domain, make sure to select the correct domain name to install the software.
+Note: Make sure to select the domain where you want to install the software.

-Then fill out the details for the Admin Account section.
+Fill out the required fields under the Admin Account section.

-That’s it!
 I hope you learned from this tutorial.
-If you have some questions, please feel free to drop me a comment below.
+If you have some questions, please leave them in the comments below.